Diabetes affects millions of Americans, young and old.

 *Without this, stop your inquiry and immediately obtain the information before continuing your search.
 No agent or carrier can properly determine an accurate quote without knowing this number.

 How you answer these questions, in addition to the common questions of age, height and weight, tobacco use and other health and wellness considerations, will determine not only what rate you can consider applying for, but also to which company.
-Several of the best life insurance companies for diabetes may not be the largest, most familiar brands you know.
+Several of the best life insurance companies for diabetics may not be the largest, most familiar brands you know.

 The single greatest key to getting accepted is showing control.
 First and foremost, the amount of time which has passed since the date of your diagnosis is a primary factor for all carriers.